Do you love Wicker?

 Without further ado, with its natural texture, and its soothing palette, here are a few ways to include this old-world technique into your home today:

 Never have I ever had a headboard that was woven.
-Pairing it with a neutral background and playful pops of color brings out the contemporary beauty in a more natural setting.
+After that, pairing it with a neutral background and playful pops of color brings out the contemporary beauty in a more natural setting.

 Food for Thought